Ahhgust/PeptideLR/README.md

 ## Quick start
 Using the Example/ directory as, well, an example: <br>
-- First, test that the program was successfully installed.
+* First, test that the program was successfully installed.
 Type: `lrWrapper.py --ls`.
 This *should* list the currently available suffix arrays.
-You should see: GRCh38Ref, HG38_Clean and HG38
+You should see
+  * GRCh38Ref
+  * HG38_Clean
+  * HG38